gameless/ludumdare42/art_needed.md

 Room
 ----

-- more frames in the plant spritesheet:
-  - reaching out to the left or right to grab the bean plants
 - blood spreading
   - the blood needs to be able to reach the bean plants and the vines that the player grows